Jay-Sonawane02/Building-a-secure-Chat-Application/phase2/README.md

   message`) — the attack is fully transparent; nothing breaks or looks wrong on either legitimate side.

-Screenshot all three terminals (victim, Mallory, real server) side by side — this is your core Phase 2 attack evidence.

-## Report notes to include

-- **Why hash the shared secret before using it as a key** (spec 3.1): the raw DH output `g^(ab) mod p` isn't uniformly distributed over the AES key space — it has mathematical structure inherited from modular exponentiation. `SHA256(shared_secret)` collapses it into a uniformly distributed, fixed-length key.
-This is standard KDF practice.
-- **Why the victim can't detect the MITM from inside the protocol**: the fingerprint check the victim performs *correctly* matches what "the server" (actually Mallory) computed, because Mallory really did complete a legitimate DH exchange with the victim — there's no cryptographic anomaly visible from either endpoint's perspective.
-The only way to catch this is out-of-band verification (e.g., reading fingerprints aloud over a trusted side channel), which essentially nobody does in practice.
-This is exactly the gap Phase 3's certificates close.
-- **Independent exchanges**: C1↔S and C2↔S each get their own DH exchange with separate random exponents — confirmed by the differing fingerprints in the server log for each connection.
 - **Nonce construction**: since one DH exchange produces a single key used bidirectionally, nonces are tagged with a 1-byte role marker (client→server vs server→client) to guarantee the two directions can